jonathanyin12/multiview-chemvae/README.md

 conda env create -f environment.yml source activate multiview_chemvae
 ```
-Jupyter notebook is also required to run the ipynb examples in the `experiments` directory.
+Jupyter notebook is also required to run the *.ipynb examples in the `experiments` directory.

 ## Creating datasets
 To create the datasets for training, run